 We support the work of various groups working with refugees and asylum seekers.
-The support we have been able to offer has included inviting refugees, asylum seekers and volunteers from groups in Swansea to away days in our local area, collecting items such as clothes and delivering these to Swansea and Cardiff as well as donating funds.
+We are affiliated with City of Sanctuary and Refugees Welcome.
+The support we have been able to offer has included inviting people seeking refuge or asylum and volunteers from groups in Swansea, Cardiff and Newport to away days in our local area, collecting items such as clothes and delivering these to Swansea and Cardiff as well as donating funds.
 We thank all of the groups we work with for their support for our activities.

 Unity in Diversity runs twice-weekly sessions providing food, support and learning opportunities to asylum seekers and refugees in the Swansea area.
 Run entirely by dedicated volunteers, they have helped over 500 people of 40+ nationalities/ethnic origins in its 5 years of fun and cooperation.